sparq-ai/search-client-js/README.md

 `.geo(...)` `[optional]` : Geo Search is a way to refine search results by distance around a given `lat, lng` co-ordinates.
 The function is defined as - `searchClient.geo(lat,lng, radius)`, where `lat` is latitude, `lng` is longitude and `radius` is the maximum radius to search around the position (in meters).

-The distance is Closer the record to the `lat,lng` provided, higher is it's probability to show up in the search results.
+When provided `.geo(...)` filter, results are sorted distance wise from the provided `lat,lng`, upto the `radius` provided.
+All results beyond the provided `radius` are removed from the results.
 If no `radius` is provided, results will not be limited but still be sorted on basis of distance from provided `lat,lng`.

 The default behavior is to not apply any geo filter.

 ```
 searchClient.geo(36.77, -119.41, 10000)